Doone Kennedy: Political career

 Kennedy remained very popular during her ten-year reign as Lord Mayor from 1986 to 1996.
 Lord Mayors of Hobart are elected every two years.
 Doone Kennedy consistently won all five of her mayoral elections with approximately 65% of the vote.

 Kennedy declined to re-election in 1996, citing the wishes of her husband and, in an interview with The Mercury, saying she "preferred to be a housewife."
 She was the longest serving Lord Mayor in Australia at the time of her retirement from office in 1996.
 Doone Kennedy remained the only woman to serve as Lord Mayor of Hobart until Sue Hickey's election in 2014.

 In 1994, Kennedy was awarded the Officer of the Order of Australia.
 The award recognized her efforts to promote historic preservation in Hobart and her career in local government.

+Death and legacy

 Doone Kennedy died following a short illness at the JW Whittle Ward palliative care unit on 30 August 2014, at the age of 87.

-Legacy

-In October 2015 the Hobart Aquatic Centre was renamed in her honour as the Doone Kennedy Hobart Aquatic Centre.
+In October 2015, the Hobart Aquatic Centre was renamed in her honour as the Doone Kennedy Hobart Aquatic Centre.